envoyproxy/data-plane-api/docs/root/intro/arch_overview/statistics.rst

 documented in detail in the operations guide.

 In the v1 API, Envoy only supports statsd as the statistics output format.
 Both TCP and UDP statsd are supported.
-Since Envoy has plugging mechanism to support different statistics sinks, as of v2 API, multiple stats sinks are supported.
-Some of them emit tagged/multiple dimentions statistics.
-They are documented in detail in the configuration guide.
+As of the v2 API, Envoy has the ability to support custom, pluggable sinks.
+A few standard sink implementations are included in Envoy.
+Some sinks also support emitting statistics with tags/dimensions.

 Envoy emits three types of values as statistics: